Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

           " got $T2")
 ```

-but for subtype of `AbstractArray`, we can just allow them to have the same static parameter (tensor rank and data type), because we will probably dealing with `SubArray` and `Array` for some operators, which does not really matters
+but for subtype of `AbstractArray`, we can just allow them to have the same static parameter (tensor rank and data type), because we will probably be dealing with `SubArray` and `Array` for some operators, which does not really matters

 ```julia
 # exclude arrays